Join our PhD Programmes, which are the leading choice for industry-focused postgraduate engineering, science and innovation research around the world.

 The current opportunities for the Industrial PhD can be viewed on the PhD Opportunities page.
 From there, prospective students can complete an initially application that will be assessed by a member of the NSIRC, before being invited to begin the interview process.

-Awarded by Anglia Ruskin University (ARU), this doctoral program is only available as a part time PhD, and is suited to a diverse audience of industries and individuals passionate about developing new strategies that could help their organisations thrive in the face of constant challenges and changing market conditions.
+Awarded by Anglia Ruskin University (ARU), this doctoral programme is only available as a part time PhD in Cambridge, and is suited to a diverse audience of industries and individuals passionate about developing new strategies that could help their organisations thrive in the face of constant challenges and changing market conditions.

 Unique with its industry focus, this programme offers you expert supervision from senior academics at ARU, and innovation experts at TWI (The Welding Institute) Ltd, the world-renowned engineering research organisation.
 Through this support system, only available to students of this programme, you will conduct a self-developed research project that will critically investigate topics with the potential to benefit your organisation and make you an Innovation and Management expert.